dustinstoltz/textual_spanning_socius/README.md

-# Textual Spanning reproduction guide
+# "Textual Spanning: Reproduction Guide
 ===========================
+Dustin S. Stoltz and Marshall A. Taylor

-This is code and data necessary to reproduce the graphs for Stoltz and Taylor (2019) "Textual Spanning: Finding Discursive Holes in Text Networks" in _Socius_.
+This is the code and data necessary to reproduce the graphs and plots for Stoltz and Taylor (2019) "Textual Spanning: Finding Discursive Holes in Text Networks" in _Socius_.

 The measure of textual spanning we propose works on a document by document similarity matrix.
 The basic data structure in text analysis is an MxN matrices of documents by terms, n-grams, parts of speech, topics and so on.
 The rows, therefore, are vector representations of the text and can be easily compared for similarity, usually with cosine similarity.
+In our empirical demonstration, we use a topic model solution to generate a similarity matrix.
 The result is a one-mode document by document matrix, which can easily be interpreted as a weighted adjacency matrix amendable to network metrics.

 The `textSpan` function takes this document by document similarity matrix and outputs a document specific measure which increases when a document is similar to documents which are not also similar to each other.
 This is defined by the following equations: